top of page

 Step 4: Feedback

-• After your assessment is complete, you will have a 1 hour feedback session with your assessor.
-They will go through the assessment findings with you.
+Once the assessment process is complete, you will attend a 1-hour feedback session with your assessor.

 While our assessment reports may assist you in seeking support, accomodations, or funding, please note that our reports for Autism, ADHD, and AuDHD are diagnostic only.
 Our reports provide information about how you meet the DSM-5-TR diagnostic criteria for Autism and/or ADHD, but do not specifically address the NDIS functional capacity domains, as the diagnostic criteria for Autism does not neatly overlap with the NDIS functional capacity domains.
 We cannot guarantee that an Autism assessment report alone will provide enough information about the NDIS functional domains.